ulrichwohak/ulrichwohak.github.io/research.md

   - *A preliminary version of this paper was presented at the European Parliaments FEMM committee workshop on 08/12/2022.*

-  -In this project we evaluate the causal impact of various tax reductions for mentrual hygiene products on prices as well as quantities purchased.
+  - In this project we evaluate the causal impact of various tax reductions for mentrual hygiene products on prices as well as quantities purchased.
 We find close to full pass-through but muted effects on quantities purchased.